 The main advantages of evaluating therapies prior to surgeries is that they have relatively quick readouts based on surrogate markers and you know whether the approach works or not, which is not the case after surgery.

-We hear from Drs Peter Schmid (Barts, London) and Leisha Emens (Johns Hopkins) about the endpoints and markers used, as well as the progress seen to date with two anti-PD-1/L1 antibodies, atezolizumab (AACR17 abstract #2986) and pembrolizumab (ASCO17 abstract #556) and what can be learned about immunotherapy when given to people with early stage breast cancer.
+We hear from Drs Peter Schmid (Barts, London) and Leisha Emens (Johns Hopkins, now at Pittsburgh) about the endpoints and markers used, as well as the progress seen to date with two anti-PD-1/L1 antibodies, atezolizumab (AACR17 abstract #2986) and pembrolizumab (ASCO17 abstract #556) and what can be learned about immunotherapy when given to people with early stage breast cancer.”